tongalumina/bioc4010/tut4/README.md

   * Keep in mind this is a native Windows program, not an app on the Ubuntu subsystem.
 - further instructions to be updated.
+- Save output:
+  * in the PyMOL `File` → `Export Image As ...` menu items save the image as PNG, in the pop-up dialog, save the file to a folder different from the default, which is `C:\Windows\System32`.
+You can choose `This PC` → `Downloads` and e-mail it or save it to the `Z:\` drive, which is supposed to be your host computer if you are using the `VMWare Client` software to connect to the VM.